Packed with rice, black beans, and seasoned ground beef, this Mexican casserole is the perfect recipe for busy weeknights!

-Having grown up on it it doesn’t bother me a lick that it’s such a basic recipe, but I can’t help but tinker and finding a new version of a big hit was my next goal.
-This Mexican Cheesy Ground Beef and Rice Casserole blows the original out of the water.
+Having grown up on it, it doesn’t bother me a lick that it’s such a basic recipe, but I can’t help but tinker and finding a new version of a big hit was my next goal.
+This Cheesy Ground Beef and Rice Mexican Casserole blows the original out of the water.

 Actually, if I’m being honest, it doesn’t.
 But it’s a nostalgia thing for me.
 I grew up on the first so no matter how amazing a recipe I create I can’t help but love the original and think of all the times my mom made it for us.
 But don’t worry, I already called her and told her she has to try this new version, that way it can still be a family favorite. 🙂

+As you know, we really like to make things from scratch, but sometimes we just flat out need a quick and easy dinner idea.
 We feel like it’s better for our bodies to cook from scratch and we just flat out like to cook.
 However, this is one of those times when we are going to bust out the canned soup, because it’s easy and tastes great in this dish.

 To make a homemade fiesta soup, you could use our homemade recipe in our Cheesy Ground Beef and Rice Casserole, but you’d need to add in some cheese, spices and peppers to hit that same flavor and by the time you do that the condensed soup really is easier.